arrudacaio/reports_generator/README.md

 # ReportsGenerator

-**Application to generate a report from spreadsheet and for learning the elixir language**
+**Application to generate a report from the spreadsheet and for learning the Elixir language**

 ## Installation